19 Nov On the Shoulders of Giants – Golden Harvest

 What an experience it was to meet such a distant and little-known culture with its unique language, different from all others!
 Located in an area bordering Ukraine and Slovakia, its houses are dug as caves in the Tufo rock and its barrels made by former Italian immigrant coopers.
 Its two rivers (Tiza and Bodrog) converge with their different temperatures, thus contributing to form the fog that rots the Furmint and Harslevelÿ grapes; understanding the system to measure the degree of sweetness in puttonyos, meaning the wooden baskets filled with 25 kg of botrytized grapes (Aszú), etc.

 And when I mistakenly thought I knew or had tasted almost everything, someone put the first Morandé Golden Harvest on the table at my civil marriage.
 What a subtle detail of a gentle giant!
 Originated in Casablanca, vintage 2000, that bottle made me think of the endless possibilities of producing wines using 100% botrytized grapes in Chile, destemmed by hand, that reflected -like no other- the morning fogs of the Pacific Ocean and the young culture of our country and that of its people.

 All in all, with its differences and virtues, finding reminiscences of these historical wines in our Golden Harvest was a beautiful discovery.
-The most aromatic but also the most delicate Sauvignon Blanc benefited considerably from the noble rotting process, making it more complex by gaining both in sweetness and acidity.
+The most aromatic but also the most delicate Sauvignon Blanc benefited considerably from the noble rotting process, making it more complex.
+It has an intense yellow color, unctuous, dense and attractive appearance, on the nose it reminds of orange blossoms, magnolias and apricot fruits, quinces, candied papayas and honey, in the mouth it is complex, and gaining both sweetness and acidity.
 They all share a character of honey, dried fruits, ripe apricots, nuts, and a slight note of bee-wax.

 Winemaker at Viña Morandé